saifudinbadani/doyouknowtriangles/README.md

 # doyouknowtriangles
- a gui application about triangles
+ a gui application with quiz and calculator on triangle